Four-Sight-Tech/base/README-DEPLOYMENT.md

 ## Static Site Deployment

 FourSight has been configured to work as a static website without a backend.
-The contact form and newsletter signup will work with form handling services or can be connected to serverless functions.
+All forms (contact, newsletter, pricing calculator) use mailto links to open the user's email client, making it fully deployable on static hosting platforms.

+### Features Included in Static Version:
+- ✅ Custom pricing calculator with instant estimates
+- ✅ Contact form with mailto integration
+- ✅ Newsletter signup with mailto integration
+- ✅ Responsive design and animations
+- ✅ About Us and pricing sections
+- ✅ Full GitHub Pages compatibility

 ### Building for Static Deployment